 - Special Protection Areas (SPAs) for the protection of certain wild bird species

-Any application for works within or adjacent to a European site will be subject to the provisions of The Conservation of Habitats and Species Regulations 2017.
+Any application for works within or adjacent to a European site will be subject to the provisions of The Conservation of Habitats and Species Regulations 2017 and The Conservation of Offshore Marine Habitats and Species Regulations 2017.
 This means that we will carry out a Habitats Regulations Assessment (HRA).

 In Wales and the UK, Ramsar Sites (identified under the Ramsar Convention) are also afforded the same level of protection as fully designated Natura 2000 sites.
 Together, these international sites are referred to as European Sites.